-The proposed development is not inconsistent with the objectives for the REI Public Recreation zone or the RI General Residential zone.
+The proposed development is not inconsistent with the objectives for the REI Public Recreation zone.
 The proposed temporary use of the Canowindra Sports Oval will support the land being used for recreational purposes and not impact the natural environment of the site.
-The proposed development is not inconsistent with the objectives for the RI General Residential zone.
-The proposed temporary use of the site will enable and support a temporary event.